 In some reports, you might see Alan Tough as a cited source because he once said that ‘about 70%’ of learning occurs away from the institutional frameworks.

 As with all models, 70:20:10 has come into some criticism with many stating that there is a lack of empirical supporting data and the use of perfect numbers.
 Additionally, many have questioned the decision to survey managers who had already experienced success.

 Many critics, Will Thalheimer in particular, dislike the model because it uses exact percentages.
 In 2006, Thalheimer questioned how often research results offer even percentages like the one seen in the 70:20:10 learning model.

 As recently as 2012, Masden and Kajewski felt as though there was very little observation within the research.
 Also, they said that there cannot be absolute certainty of the origin.
 After this, and many other pieces of research, learning professionals are always urged to remember that the 70:20:10 learning model is purely theoretical.
 With no scientific backing, it is purely advice given from 200 executives at the time of asking.

-As a result, it should always be remembered that the model has been created as a way to inspire other learning techniques rather than official training as opposed to being a prescriptive model.
+As a result, it should always be remembered that the model has been created as a way to inspire other learning techniques rather than being a prescriptive model.
 As long as people remember that the model is not scientific and is not a recipe for instant success, it can be used efficiently.
-Here’s an example how enterprises like Nielsen broke the old paradigm by using 70-20-10 model.
+Here’s an example of how enterprises like Nielsen broke the old paradigm by using the 70:20:10 model.